anonyco/SPromiseMeSpeedJS/README.md

 ```

 # Benchmarks
-If your a sensible guy like myself then you shouldn't take my word for the speed of promiseMeSpeed.
+If your a sensible guy like myself then you shouldn't take my word for the speed of PromiseMeSpeed.
 Rather, take the word of theese benchmarks:

 ### Casual Promising
 Benchmark Code (runned in the console at https://cdnjs.cloudflare.com/ajax/libs/bluebird/2.11.0/bluebird.min.js)